 - Dungeon Explorer

-- Earnest Evans (a Japan-only game which would later be ported to the U.S. Genesis, albeit in a stripped-down state.)
+- Earnest Evans (a Japan exclusive game which would later be ported to the U.S. Genesis, albeit in a stripped-down state)

 - Annet Futatabi

 - Ecco the Dolphin